solloyd/30DayMapChallenge/README.md

 This is a collection of my #30daymapchallenge for 2022!
 For more information on the challenge, please visit: https://30daymapchallenge.com

-I chose the theme **energy** as a central thread to this challenge to help me refamiliarize myself with data sources I haven't worked with recently, as well as a way to find new datasets.
+I chose the theme **energy** as a central thread to this challenge!
+This is not a requirement, I could make completely different maps each day, but would like to explore new energy datasets, and ones I haven't had an opportunity to work with recently.

 | Software      | Count         | Days          |
 | ------------- | ------------- | ------------- |